MagiQL/magiql.github.io/docs/1-introduction/101-getting-started.md

 ## Installation

+There are 2 ways you can setup a MagiQL service.
+Either by cloning the [MagiQL repository](https://github.com/salesforce/MagiQL) and editing the code, or by installing the MagiQL nuget packages into an empty project.
+The instructions below will be for the latter.

 ### Installing as a WebAPI Service

 > To see an example WebAPI project, check out [this example repository](https://github.com/MagiQL/MagiQL-StarterProject/tree/master/src)